timescale/timescaledb/README.md

 partitioning across time and space (partitioning key), as well as full SQL support.

-TimescaleDB is packaged as a PostgreSQL extension and released under the Apache 2 open-source license.
+TimescaleDB is packaged as a PostgreSQL extension and released under both the Apache 2 open-source license and the [Timescale License](https://github.com/timescale/timescaledb/blob/master/tsl/LICENSE-TIMESCALE).
+Source code licensed under the latter is contained in the "tsl" subdirectory.
+All code files will
+be labelled with the associated license in the header.
 [Contributors welcome.](https://github.com/timescale/timescaledb/blob/master/CONTRIBUTING.md)

 Below is an introduction to TimescaleDB.
 For more information, please check out these other resources:
 - [Developer Documentation](https://docs.timescale.com/)